sldesnoo-Delft/q1simulator/README.md

 See demo directory for some examples.

+The viewer can be executed from the commandline to view a single sequence file:
+`python -m q1simulator.q1viewer q1simulator\demo\demo_data\q1seq_P1.json`

 # Simulator rendering limits
 The maximum length of the rendered output is limited to 2 ms, because plots with more points do not perform well.